christosgalano/kql-template-repo/README.md

 ### What is sKaleQL

-**sKaleQL** is a comprehensive template for managing, executing, and organizing Kusto Query Language (KQL) queries against Azure Log Analytics Workspaces.
-This repository provides a structured approach to query management with flexible output formats, automated execution, and comprehensive documentation.
+**sKaleQL** is a comprehensive template repository for managing, executing, and organizing Kusto Query Language (KQL) queries against Azure Log Analytics Workspaces.
+It provides a structured approach to query management with flexible output formats, automated execution, and comprehensive documentation.

 ### Why should you use sKaleQL

-There is really no limit to how you can use this tool, it all depends on why you’re using Log Analytics Workspaces in the first place.
-Whether it’s for security, monitoring, auditing, or something else entirely, if you have a set of KQL queries you want to automate, **sKaleQL** is here to help.
+There is really no limit to how you can use this tool, it all depends on why you're using Log Analytics Workspaces in the first place.
+Whether it's for security, monitoring, auditing, or something else entirely, if you have a set of KQL queries you want to automate, **sKaleQL** is here to help.
 By combining the power of KQL with GitHub Actions, you can bring automation and efficiency into your workflows effortlessly.

 Here are just a few examples of how sKaleQL can make a difference: